-CARMEL, Indiana — The 38th-ranked University of Iowa men’s golf team finished second at the Big Ten Championships on Sunday with a 54-hole score of 844 (+20).
-Sophomore Mac McClear won the individual championship, finishing alone atop the leaderboard with a 1-under par 215.
+CARMEL, Indiana — The No. 38 University of Iowa men’s golf team finished second at the Big Ten Championships on Sunday with a 54-hole score of 844 (+20).
+Sophomore Mac McClear won the individual championship, finishing atop the leaderboard with a one-under par 215.

-McClear carded only six holes above par in the 54-hole tournament to become Iowa’s fourth Big Ten Champion in program history and second since 2015.
-The underclassman recorded a 2-under par back nine on Sunday to pull three strokes ahead of the field; McClear is Iowa’s second golfer in program history to finish alone in first at the Big Ten Championships.
+McClear carded only six holes above par through 54 holes to become Iowa’s fourth Big Ten Champion in program history and second since 2015.
+The underclassman recorded a two-under par back nine on Sunday to pull three strokes ahead of the field.
+McClear is Iowa’s second golfer in program history to finish alone in first at the Big Ten Championships.

 “I thought I was really good mentally,” says McClear.
 “The course was playing really hard, so it was necessary to think your way around the course.
 Obviously [we are] a little disappointed we came up one shot short, but a very solid week for us.
 It should give us a lot of momentum continuing into the postseason.”

-McClear’s performance was singular, but he had plenty of backup as fifth-year senior Alex Schaake (T-2) and fellow sophomore Garrett Tighe (T-10) also placed in the top ten.
-Schaake has strung together an impressive stretch of finishing five place or better in Iowa’s last five tournaments.
+McClear had plenty of backup as fifth-year senior Alex Schaake (T-2) and fellow sophomore Garrett Tighe (T-10) also placed in the top ten.
+Schaake has strung together five finishes of fifth or better in Iowa’s last five tournaments.
 Schaake’ s 11 birdies this weekend led the Hawkeyes and tied for the second-best total in the field.
 The Omaha, Nebraska, native fired off six of those birdies during the final round, including three in a row on the front nine.